sassoftware/event-provenance-registry/docs/reference/glossary.md

 ### Universally Unique Lexicographically Sortable Identifier (ULID)

-All IDs in Polaris are ULIDs.
+All IDs in EPR are ULIDs.
 They are compatible with UUIDs (Universal Unique Identifier), but they contain a datestamp, are case-insensitive, are lexicographically sortable, and have fewer characters than UUIDs.